 Can You Use Spruce for Exterior?

-It is not a good choice to use Spruce for the exterior since it has poor water resistance and wood tends to rot quickly since it absorbs moisture like a sponge.
+Yes, you can use spruce for the exterior with proper finishing, but it has poor water resistance and wood tends to rot quickly since it absorbs moisture like a sponge.

-But with proper finishing and sealing, you can make Spruce watertight and protect the wood from environmental elements like moisture.
+You can make Spruce watertight and protected from environmental elements like moisture by sealing it properly.

 But overall, Spruce is not good for exterior use.